-“Each evening we sat down with iPads, tea, maps and guide books, and figured out the route for the next day.
-In those 10 days we saw so many incredible things that I never ever expected when first setting off.”
+“Each evening we sat down with iPads, tea, maps and guidebooks, and figured out the route for the next day.
+In those ten days, we saw so many incredible things that I never ever expected when first setting off.”

-Apparently that's a perfect recipe for a vacation because it was one of the best I've ever had.
-Over our allotted 10 days, we explored parts of New Mexico, Arizona, Colorado and Utah.
-We never planned more than a day ahead, which really kept us open to ideas from the people we met along the way.
+Apparently, that's a perfect recipe for a vacation because it was one of the best I've ever had.
+Over our allotted ten days, we explored parts of New Mexico, Arizona, Colorado and Utah.
+We never planned more than a day ahead, which kept us open to ideas from the people we met along the way.

-Each evening we sat down with iPads, tea, maps and guide books, and figured out the next day.
-In those 10 days we saw so many incredible things that I never ever expected when first setting off.
-We visited two Indian reservations, meeting the warm and welcoming Zuni people and also Hopi people with their rich traditions, explored Monument Valley, visited the kitschy Four Corners, where 4 states meet, and even took in the mud bath and mineral springs at a wonderful place called Ojo Caliente.
-We literally stumbled upon the ruins of cliff-dwelling people, and thereby discovered the beauty and history of the area's fabulous national parks.
+Each evening we sat down with iPads, tea, maps and guidebooks, and figured out the next day.
+In those ten days, we saw so many incredible things that I never ever expected when setting off.
+We visited two Indian reservations, meeting the warm and welcoming Zuni people and also Hopi people with their rich traditions, explored Monument Valley, visited the kitschy Four Corners where four states meet, and even took in the mud bath and mineral springs at a wonderful place called Ojo Caliente.
+We literally stumbled upon the ruins of cliff-dwelling people and thereby discovered the beauty and history of the area's fabulous national parks.
 This is an area I will definitely revisit.